IMpcuong/dot/awesome-git/README.md

 8. `git rebase`:

-- Want to change the order of commits history of your current branch:
+- Want to change the order of all commits' history from the current branch:

-Step 1: to see the order of `HEAD`
+Step 1: To retrieve all of the history's activities from the current `HEAD`:

 ```git
 git reflog
 ```

-Step 2: choose the position that you want to rebase from (e.g: `HEAD~8`)
+Step 2: Choosing the commit's index/position that you want to rebase from (e.g: `HEAD~8`):

 ```git
 git rebase -i HEAD~8